The Ceremony of the Liquefaction of the Blood of San Gennaro

-On one of the most important days in the city, thousands of devotees crowd into the Duomo, Naples Cathedral, to witness the miracle of the liquefaction of the blood of their protector and Patron Saint, San Gennaro.
-Shrouded in myth and superstition, the liquefaction is a religious ceremony that dates to the late 1300s.
+The miracle is supposed to usher in a year of good fortune for Neapolitans, and thousands of devotees will crowd into the Duomo, Naples Cathedral, to witness the miracle of the liquefaction of the blood of their protector and Patron Saint, San Gennaro.
+Shrouded in myth and superstition, the liquefaction is a religious ceremony that dates back to the late 1300s.